TartanLlama/secret-hitler-strategies/index.md

 It is very difficult to identify Hitler over the course of the game.
 If you have suspicion of someone for being Hitler you should be very sure before assassinating as Hitler could be disguised as the most Liberal player instead.

 For identifying Hitler for assassination, semi-valid reasons for assassinations can include but are not limited to the following:

-Support from particular players at odd times in the game for no particular reason As fascists have extra knowledge, they may accidentally side with Hitler early on with no justifiable reason.
+- TODO

-TODO
+Support from particular players at odd times in the game for no particular reason.
+As fascists have extra knowledge, they may accidentally side with Hitler early on with no justifiable reason.

 If you don’t know any Fascists, a more risky option is to kill the person you trust least from a dispute.
 The second assassination power can then be used to kill the other member of the dispute.
 This ensures that you have killed *at least* one Fascist, and therefore you haven’t unbalanced the voting.
 Of course, if you pick wrong on the first kill in an odd-player game then you could be in trouble, but it’s still possible to get back in control if Hitler doesn’t know who the other Fascists are.